consulo/consulo-dev.github.io/docs/tutorials/build_system/deployment.md

 mvn package
 ```

-The resulting artifact is located in the `target/` directory and can then be installed either manually or uploaded to a [custom plugin repository](/basics/getting_started/update_plugins_format.md).
+The resulting artifact is located in the `target/` directory and can then be installed manually.

 ## Providing Your Credentials to Maven
 To deploy a plugin to the Consulo Plugin Repository, you need to supply your authentication credentials.